Porcelain Onlays – What are They?

 Inlays and onlays are the same.
 They only differ in how they are positioned.
 Porcelain inlays are placed on teeth with indented top surfaces of decayed or damaged teeth.
 Onlays, on the other hand, are used if the decay or damage is extended to one or more cusps.

 What are They Made Of?

 Onlays are highly durable as they are created using specially formulated dental porcelain.
-They are also made to match the natural color, texture and luminescence of your tooth.
-As part of dental restoration, onlays are invisible as they can absorb light.
+They are also made to match the natural color, texture, and luminescence of your tooth.
+As part of the dental restoration, onlays are invisible as they can absorb light.

 Why Metal Fillings Cause Further Damage to Tooth Structure?

 As previously mentioned, porcelain onlays are better than metal fillings because they do not cause further damage to your tooth structure, unlike the fillings.

 The metal fillings in your teeth stay in your teeth because they are packed tightly.
 But they expand and contract when there is a change in temperature, like when you eat hot or cold foods/drinks.
 It repeatedly changes the pressure on your teeth.
 As a result, the filling weakens the surrounding tooth structure.
 This will lead to the filling and tooth breaking.

 But porcelain onlays do not work like that.
 They do not disturb the structure of your tooth.
 As they are bonded to your tooth, they do not cause weakening of the structure.
 They also do not crack over time.